 Having Precise Images Enables Data-Driven Maintenance Decisions

-“The pictures that are associated with the points are the map are most helpful for my work,” says Stacey.
+“The pictures that are associated with the points on the map are most helpful for my work,” says Stacey.
 “No matter what I’m working on I have the details of the road conditions in front me.”

 When faced with the opportunity to justify the use of resources in one ward over another, Stacey has used the point data images to show council members clear visual evidence as to why she made the decisions and fixes that she did.
 She also uses the photos when receiving citizen reports of damage to their private property.
 When a resident report comes into her office, she simply types in the address of the reported damage area.
 RoadWay focuses in on that address, so that she can click and view the exact images located at the resident’s address.
 Using these images Stacey can determine whether the damage existed prior to or was caused by recent municipal construction without ever having to take time or resources to travel to the address for an in-person inspection.